johnmartin108/BS/README.md

 Thank you for using our app!
 Our goal is for you to have a fun game experience uninhibited by connection issues.
 To ensure this, we ask that you take note of the following:
 * Players must be on the same wifi access point in order to discover each other.
 If you are having trouble connecting to a host, try moving closer to them, disabling/re-enabling wifi, or moving to a less crowded area.
 * The app may require restarting a couple times (on all devices) to establish a connection
+* If the app becomes unresponsive (not necessarily frozen - it may be that every device is waiting for another person to play), your network has failed and all players have disconnected.
+* Our app currently can accommodate 2-4 players.

 ## The rules
 If you are familiar with the game BS, only the following are different: